pete456/cli-audiosystem/README.md

 * s16be = Signed 16 bit Big Endian
 * u16le = Unsigned 16 bit Little Endian
 * u16be = Unsigned 16 bit Big Endian

+[Input]
+* --f=file
+If --f is excluded program expects stdin, or will write to stdout.

 ## Example
 ### Playback